 2020

-Once again, the city is gripped by a disease that threatens the health of its citizens.
+Starting in early 2020, the city once again became gripped by a disease that threatened the health of its citizens and dramatically altered the way millions around the world operated.
 But everything old is new again—diseases that swept through the city in the past can show us that the measures taken and the reactions of today are not without precedent.

 References